Why is it so important to start your German Shepherd (GSD) on obedience training as soon as he joins your family?

 German shepherds have oodles of energy.
 This can be a problem if they are not given opportunities to use that energy in a positive way.

-A routine schedule with daily exercise, walks, training, and play time will help to burn off that energy and keep him from exhibiting any undesirable behavioral problems such as nervous, anxiety and frustration.
+A routine schedule with daily exercise, walks, training, and play time will help to burn off that energy and keep him from exhibiting any undesirable behavioral problems such as nervousness, anxiety, frustration and jumping on you.

 One of the main things that can make obedience training a little more difficult is that GSD are quite boisterous when they’re young and want to be very dominant.

 They may also want to urinate everywhere they go in order to mark their territory.
 As a result, this makes crate training a necessity for them.